-- Do this step only if you are not authenticating a domain name with a user (for example, just frank instead of frank on domain sales).
+- 3. Create a Windows local username for frank with the Computer Management tool, or create a domain username for frank with Active Directory Users and Computers (if the appropriate name does not currently exist).
+See your operating system documentation for detailed instructions. - Do this step only if you are not authenticating a domain name with a user (for example, just frank instead of frank on domain sales).
 Otherwise, go to step 8. - a.
 Start Registry Editor from the command prompt:

 - b.
-Go to hkey_local_machine\software\oracle\homeid, where id is the Oracle home directory you want to edit. - c.
+Go to HKEY LOCAL MACHINE\SOFTWARE\ORACLE\HOME ID, where ID is the Oracle home directory you want to edit. - c.
 Choose Edit > Add Value.